 The AP ID is as described in 9.4.1.8 (AID field).

 The same AP ID value shall not be assigned by the AP or by its affiliated MLD to any other STA.

+NOTE—One AP might obtain the same or different AP IDs from its peer AP(s) after MAPC negotiation. (#481)

 NOTE—The STA is an associated non-AP STA, an unassociated non-AP STA that has been allocated a (Ranging session Identifier) RSID, any other coordinated AP, or a non-AP MLD that is associated with the AP MLD.

 The same AP ID value shall not be assigned by any other AP within the same multiple BSSID set to any other STA.
+If an AP belongs to an AP set (MBSSID set or co-hosted BSSID set), all APs in the same AP set that intend to participate MAPC scheme shall share the same AP ID assigned by another AP. (#159)

 The AP ID value shall not be assigned by any other AP MLD that has any affiliated AP within the same multiple BSSID set to any other non-AP MLD.